-Rabobank (rabobank.nl) – Privately owned Dutch bank and financial services group with roots in agricultural and cooperative finance.
-In terms of the big 3 Dutch retail banks, it is the second largest bank by assets and has higher safety ratings from the international agencies.
+Rabobank (rabobank.nl) – This is a privately owned Dutch bank and financial services group with roots in agricultural and cooperative finance.
+In terms of the big 3 Dutch retail banks, it is the second largest bank by assets and has slightly higher credit ratings from the international agencies.

 Rabo has many branches in Amsterdam and all over the Netherlands – unfortunately, it does not have any English language available on its website or internet/mobile banking.
 To set up an account with Rabobank you should visit one of their main city branches.

 SNS Bank (snsbank.nl) – SNS stands for Samenwerkende Nederlandse Spaarbanken (Co-operative Dutch Savings banks).
 Since 2017, this Dutch retail bank has been part of De Volksbank group which is owned by the Dutch state following a nationalisation of SNS in 2013.
-SNS Bank has about 200 branches in the Netherlands, with 2 in central Amsterdam – at Bilderdijkstraat 50 and Ceintuurbaan 334.
+SNS Bank has about 200 branches in the Netherlands, with 3 in and around central Amsterdam – at Kinkerstraat 158, Christiaan Huygensplein 11 and Ceintuurbaan 292 HS.
 It has automatic teller machines (ATMs) located in HEMA stores.

 ASN Bank (asnbank.nl) – A small Dutch online bank (also part of De Volksbank group) headquartered in The Hague and focussed on ethical banking and sustainable investments.
-ASN offers interest on its current account.
 The bank is branchless so accounts can only be applied for online – you also need to post a copy of your identity document.
 No English language info or products are available.
-ASN requires that you already have a Dutch bank account, so this not an option for arriving expats.
+ASN requires that you already have a Dutch bank account, so this not really an option for arriving expats.

-For non-Dutch speaking internationals setting up in the Netherlands, probably the best banking bet is ABN Amro followed by ING.
-For those who can speak Dutch or have Dutch friends or partners to assist, then you have more choice.
+For non-Dutch speaking internationals setting up in the Netherlands, probably the best banking bet is going with either Dutch retail bank ABN AMRO (apply here) or local mobile bank bunq (apply here).
+This is followed by ING and mobile bank N26.
+For those who can speak Dutch or have Dutch friends or partners to assist, then you have more choice of banks.